 To estimate the proportion of nonrespondents with zero employment, we use QCEW data from 2007 to 2018 to model the probabilities that responding and nonresponding establishments subsequently shut down permanently.
 For each month M, employer size class S, and industry J, we calculate the proportion of CES nonrespondents that last had positive employment in the QCEW in the same calendar year, .
 Similarly, we denote the proportion of CES month M respondents in size class S and industry J that last had positive employment in the QCEW in the same calendar year as .
 Let denote the ratio of these two proportions, and let bM,S,J denote the fraction of responding establishments in size class S and industry J that reported zero employment to the CES survey in month M in 2020, as shown in figure 2.
 We assume the fraction of nonrespondents with zero employment is equal to the product of bM,S,J and cM,S,J.26 For example, if nonrespondents and respondents in size class S and industry J closed with the same frequency in the 2007–18 period, we assume the fraction of nonrespondents in month M that had zero employment is exactly the same as the proportion of respondents that reported zero employment.
 If the nonrespondents in size class S and industry J in the 2007–18 period closed with a 20-percent higher probability than similar respondents, then our specification implies that the fraction of nonrespondents in month M that had zero employment is 20 percent higher than the proportion of respondents that reported zero employment in month M.

-Given these assumptions, our estimate of the percent change in employment from February 2020 to month M for nonresponding establishments in size class S and industry J is given by
+Given these assumptions, our estimate of the percentage change in employment from February 2020 to month M for nonresponding establishments in size class S and industry J is given by

 We estimate the percent change in the employment of nonrespondents as the percent change in the employment of respondents with positive employment minus the estimated probability that a respondent reports zero employment.